Quick Links to Articles:

 In July 2008 I purchased a GPz1100B1 for $2000. it had been sprayed black with gold pin stripping, it rode OK but could be substantially better and it needed some suspension work done, the rest of the history is unknown.
 Then in June 2009 I had to sell it after my marriage ended, but recently I managed to obtained it back!
 As the previous owner ended up doing nothing with it and it was left to gather dust!

 The B1 is currently partly stripped in the garage and awaiting a full strip and rebuild once I complete the GPz1100B2.
-At this stage I will keep the DFI system as its still fitted and working OK but it will get a Megasquirt installed and tweaked to suit the 1100 engine characteristics. i also saw one with a GP exhaust fitted and that looked very nice.
+At this stage I will keep the DFI system as its still fitted and working OK but it will get a Megasquirt and install it and tweaked to suit the 1100 engine characteristics. i also saw one with a GP exhaust fitted and that looked very nice.